 Why Can’t I Remember My Trauma?
 A Trauma Therapist Explains

-If you’ve experienced trauma and find yourself struggling with fragmented or missing memories, you’re not alone.
+If you’ve experienced trauma and find yourself struggling with fragmented or missing memories, such as those seen in dissociative amnesia, you’re not alone.

 It’s common to feel confused or frustrated when some moments are crystal clear, while others are fuzzy or blank.